gbmhunter/blog/content/programming/microcontrollers/atmel/atmel-sam-family/_index.md

 There are a number of different programming protocols you can use with the Atmel SAMD family.
 This includes the ARM SWD protocol.
 The pinout used by the Atmel-ICE programming is shown below:

-{{% img src="atmel-ice-swd-pin-mapping.png" width="600px" caption="The pin mapping for the Atmel-ICE programmer when using the SWD programming interface.
+{{% figure src="atmel-ice-swd-pin-mapping.png" width="600px" caption="The pin mapping for the Atmel-ICE programmer when using the SWD programming interface.
 Image from http://ww1.microchip.com/downloads/en/DeviceDoc/Atmel-42330-Atmel-ICE_UserGuide.pdf." %}}